Fighting Vanguard: Operations

-Militants of the "Fighting Vanguard" in Syria, 1979.

 The members of the Vanguard were screened and well trained.
 Besides specific training, most had prior military experience as conscripts or volunteers in the Syrian military.
 According to Patrick Seale, the organization had access to information via a highly placed mole in the Air Force Intelligence Directorate.
 They did not take responsibility or publicize the attacks, which were initially blamed on Syria's rival, Iraq.
 The organization operated in cells to reduce the risk of discovery but this strategy also led to tensions between different wings of the organization.
 By 1979 there were strategic disputes between fighters from Hama and Aleppo, who wanted to increase attacks on the regime, and those from Damascus who wanted to avoid doing more harm than good.
 Uqlah, who effectively led the Vanguard from the Aleppo massacre until his arrest in late 1982, brought on many more; including younger recruits.
 The financial resources, weapons, and training capacity did not keep pace with the membership growth.

 Although the Fighting Vanguard targeted prominent representatives of the Ba'ath Party of Alawite, Sunni, and Christian faith, its first leader Marwan Hadid particularly hated Alawites—whom he blamed for the regime—and most targets of the organization were Alawite.
 Adnan Uqlah ordered a sectarian massacre of mostly Alawite military cadets in 1979 without the permission of the Fighting Vanguard's formal leader, Hisham Jumbaz, or its field commando in Aleppo.
 Besides those listed here, various "prominent security officers, Ba’athist politicians, university professors affiliated with the ruling party, high-ranking civil servants" were also assassinated by the Fighting Vanguard.
 According to one estimate, 300 Ba'ath supporters were assassinated in Aleppo alone by Muslim Brotherhood sympathizers.
 Attacks committed by the Fighting Vanguard include: